 Plastics have made our lives easier and are important to keeping many materials cheap, flexible, durable, and transparent.
-However, there’s a dark side to plastics: how do we properly dispose of them to avoid the plastic pollution that is taking over the oceans around the world?
+However, there’s a dark side to plastics: how do we properly dispose of them to avoid the plastic pollution that is taking over the oceans around the world and poses a risk to public health?

 Plastic Pollution in the Ocean: How to Stop It